Interaction

 3.34

-s depending on other Node
+Nodes depending on other Nodes

-You can create a node depending on another node using lift
+You can create a node depending on another node using lift:

 f(a) = a^2